dan1dr/time-traveler/infra/deployment/README.md

-# Time Traveler - Vercel Deployment Guide
+# Time Traveler - Deployment Guide

-A comprehensive guide to deploy the Time Traveler project using Vercel for frontend and an external service for the Python backend.
+A comprehensive guide to deploy the Time Traveler project using Vercel for frontend and Railway for the Python backend.

 ## 🏗️ Architecture Overview